• Skip to primary navigation

 • Exceptional skill in verbal communication and confidence delivering presentations to public and professional audiences.

-• Writing skills for community briefings, grant applications and reports, and proposals.
+• Writing skills for community briefings, grant reports, and proposals.

 • Desire and enthusiasm for taking initiative, solving problems, and developing strategies.